The Best Street Food Spots in Shanghai

 Food Stall, Hole in the Wall, Chinese, Street Food, $$$

-For a classic Shanghai street food experience, head to these hole-in-the-wall joints at the intersection of Xiangyang and Changle Roads in the former French Concession.
+For a classic Shanghai street food experience, head to these hole-in-the-wall joints at the on Xiangyang Road in the former French Concession.
 These tiny stalls serve up delicious morsels such as potstickers, jianbing (Chinese savoury pancakes) and steamed buns.
-This area is especially busy in the early mornings as Shanghai workers stop by for a quick on-the-go breakfast.
+The area is especially busy in the early mornings as Shanghai workers stop by for a quick on-the-go breakfast.

 Food Stall, Food Stand, Hole in the Wall, Chinese, Street Food